 Delbert was such an extraordinary young man.
 He will forever be looked upon as a hero by those who loved and knew him.
 He had a great perspective on life regardless of the challenges he faced.
 He played so many excellent roles in his family and friends’ lives.
 He will be remembered by the distinctive nickname he created for himself, Dmoney as well as those given to him by others such as Rookie, Hurt, Boss, Jig, Bae, Coach, and Lil’ Pete.

-The mission of the Delbert B. Madison II Foundation is to provide economic scholarship opportunities to students who have persevered through a life challenge.
+The mission of the Delbert B. Madison II Foundation is to provide economic opportunities to students who have persevered through a life challenge.

 Meet The Team